 In addition, our study eligibility criteria were strict, for example, infants born very prematurely or in poor condition requiring resuscitation (with subsequent transfer to neonatal intensive care) or women with high risk conditions in pregnancy were excluded.
 Future studies focussing on these high-risk groups may provide further insight into variables that regulate BM profile and, subsequently, boost or protect against growth faltering.

-Finally, our study did not measure the contribution to early postpartum growth of other sources of immune factors, including endogenous (infant serum In parallel, the interplay of other bioactive factors, such as hormones and human milk oligosaccharides, must be explored.
+Finally, our study did not measure the contribution to early postpartum growth of other sources of immune factors, including the ante-and perinatal environment (cord blood, maternal non-milk derived cytokines) and endogenous postnatal production (infant serum).
+In parallel, the interplay of other bioactive factors, such as hormones and human milk oligosaccharides, must be explored.

 In conclusion, our findings suggest that the interactions of cytokines in both colostrum and BM do not play a substantial role in the early growth faltering observed in Gambian infants.
 Above all, this preliminary study is valuable as a strong foundation to direct further investigation into the impact of bioactive factors in BM on infant growth and development, a topic with limited studies to date.
 Improved understanding of the early postnatal determinants of growth may be important for developing successful interventions to boost growth and health outcomes, particularly in infants at highest risk or in poorly resourced settings.